StevenDRiggs/featured-projects/Yeti The Bookclub App/README.md

 ## Contributors

-Thanks to the following people who have contributed to this project:
+Thanks to the following people who wrote the README template:

 * [@scottydocs](https://github.com/scottydocs) 📖
 * [@cainwatson](https://github.com/cainwatson) 🐛
 * [@calchuchesta](https://github.com/calchuchesta) 🐛

-You might want to consider using something like the [All Contributors](https://github.com/all-contributors/all-contributors) specification and its [emoji key](https://allcontributors.org/docs/en/emoji-key).

 ## Contact

-If you want to contact me you can reach me at <your_email@address.com>.
+If you want to contact me you can reach me at <sfriggs21@gmail.com>.

-## License
-This project uses the following license: [<license_name>](<link>).